 An Evil Twin Access Point

 Another major Wi-Fi threat is called an evil twin access point.
 If there is an evil twin access point, this is an access point that has been expressly set up to lure people into connecting to it.
 People might think that they are connecting to their traditional network; however, in reality, they are connecting to an evil twin access point.
-Then, once someone connects to an evil twin access point, the person running this access point is able to spy on traffic.
+Then, once someone connects to an evil twin access point, the person running this access point can spy on traffic.

 Using an evil twin access point, someone can collect a lot of data on the private company.
 Then, they can use this data to harm the company and its employees.
-In addition, an evil twin access point can be used to steal data that might not otherwise be accessible.
+Besides, an evil twin access point can be used to steal data that might not otherwise be accessible.
 If you can connect to an access point, the access point might also have access to your computer.
 This places you in harm’s way.

 Furthermore, an evil twin access point can even be used to upload malware to the network.
 This can lock up the network, corrupt files, and steal information.
 Therefore, people need to e aware of the threat of an evil twin access point.
 This is one of the biggest Wi-Fi threats today.